mlubinsky/mlubinsky.github.com/p_flink/README.md

  - stateful- depends on current element and previous elements  : reduce, sum, aggregate
  - stateless - depends on current element only: map, flatmap, filter

 In many cases, you can process application stream elements independently from each other, but some cases require managing state, referred to as _stateful stream processing_.

 For example, if we monitor the average running temperature of an IoT sensor, we need to store some values in the state.
 Also, the state is required to support Flink’s fault-tolerance behavior.

 #### There are two types of states
 — Operator state: The operator state is related to a single operator - 2 sub types (Broadcast and List State)
-- Keyed state is shared across a keyed stream.
+- Keyed state: is shared across a keyed stream.
 Keyed states support different data structures to store the state values: 6 state sub-types:

  https://habr.com/ru/company/beeline/blog/648729/